ivankrylatskoe/RoadSignsDetector/README.md

 ===
 Road Signs Detector is a mobile application for Android.
 It recognizes and names road signs.

 This application is demonstrational.
-Its task is to demonstrate the possibility of real-time recognition of a wide class of road signs with high accuracy using a conventional smartphone.
+Its purpose is to demonstrate the possibility of real-time recognition of a wide class of road signs with high accuracy using a conventional smartphone.

 Demonstration of the application
 ---